meganfung38/ZI_Enrichment_Assessment/project_breakdown.md

 * Provide clear and concise explanations for why a particular confidence level was assigned
 * Explanation layer should help build trust in the system and enable sales or operation teams to take actions accordingly
 * A correction for incorrect fields

-### **Tokens**

-* OPENAI\_API\_KEY=sk-proj-h\_nRtJ0rlXpHxYUPy14YMJk2Mycddr74btgo7Y6Q8UqsjM1tC\_TEbQPxlr6YeB5CkP2H9u6f\_VT3BlbkFJqaGCrJjT0tUmUV33syJ2BL5PUEvYgltfi4cSG1GPee-Cg3niLI7Yy4\_iayQnl4rQ2mgqgo9n8A

-###

-### **Questions**

-* Access
-  * Where can I access ZoomInfo enriched records?
-  * Will I need access to both SFDC and any intermediate systems to gather these records (other internal systems/ dbs)?
-* Implementation
-  * What format would you prefer this tool to take?
-    * An API with UI?
-    * A script/ backend tool/ prompt?
-    * A report?
-* Enrichment Identification
-  * Is there a way to identify whether a specific SFDC lead or opportunity was enriched by ZoomInfo?
-    * Which fields/ metadata should I be checking to confirm ZoomInfo involvement?
-* Verification Sources
-  * What external/ internal sources would you recommend I use to verify the accuracy of ZoomInfo data?
-* Data Impact Evaluation
-  * Do we track performance metrics for how much impact ZoomInfo records make?
-  * Can you show me an example of what a ZoomInfo record looks like– what input information does RC provide and what information does ZoomInfo return?